polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/macros.md

   - This macro declares a `Module<T>` struct and a `Call<T>` enum which implements the dispatch logic.
   - Helper traits are automatically imeplemented for `Module` struct, such as `core::cmp::Eq`, `core::clone::Clone`, etc.
   - `Module` implements various lifecycle traits, such as `frame_support::traits::OnInitialize` (callback when a block is initialized), `frame_support::traits::OnRuntimeUpgrade` (callback when a chain is undergoing a runtime upgrade), `frame_support::traits::OnFinalize` (callback when a block is finalized), and `frame_support::traits::OffchainWorker` (entrance of an offchain worker upon a block is finalized).
-  - `Call<T: Trait>` implements `frame_support::dispatch::GetDispatchInfo` and `frame_support::dispatch::Dispatchable` traits that contains the core logic for dispatching calls.
+  - `Call<T: Trait>` implements `frame_support::dispatch::GetDispatchInfo` and `frame_support::dispatch::Dispatchable` traits that contain the core logic for dispatching calls.
-  - `Module<T>` implements `frame_support::dispatch::Callable<T>` trait, with its associated type `Call` assigned to the `Call` enum.
+  - `Module<T>` implements `frame_support::dispatch::Callable<T>` trait with its associated type `Call` assigned to the `Call` enum.
-  - Each dispatchable functions is prepended with internal tracing logic for keeping track of the node activities.
-Developers can set whether to trace for a dispatachable function by specifying its interest level.
+  - Each dispatchable function is prepended with internal tracing logic for keeping track of the node activities.
+Developers can set whether to trace for a dispatchable function by specifying its interest level.

 ### construct_runtime!